qtchaos/gh-issue-helper/README.md

 The idea behind this extension is to make viewing GitHub issues easier, it allows you to ignore issues that either arent in the scope of the project or are a bit far-fetched.
 These sorts of issues become a problem if you arent a maintainer that can just close them.

 ## Development
 This project uses Webpack to fuse all of the util scripts and the main script into one file.
 If you want to run the extension, use `pnpm start`.
-If you want to load this addon as a temporary addon in your browser, run `pnpm watch`, then visit [the debugging page](about:debugging#/runtime/this-firefox) and load the `content.bundle.js` as a temporary addon.
+If you want to load this addon as a temporary addon in your browser, run `pnpm watch`, then visit the debugging page (`about:debugging#/runtime/this-firefox`) and load the `content.bundle.js` as a temporary addon.